This page can be printed to paper

 As you might imagine there is a strong amalgamation of the three.
 The music is rarely played alone; for sure someone will be dancing in a short time after hearing the Zydeco beat - a prime ingredient for a fun Louisiana party (or anywhere else.)

 The music and dance originated in Southwest Louisiana in the area known as Acadiana.
-It wasn't always know as Zydeco, for early is was called 'jure', then 'la la', followed by various forms of the presently used word -- Zydeco.
+It wasn't always known as Zydeco, for early is was called 'jure', then 'la la', followed by various forms of the presently used word -- Zydeco.
 The name, it is said, came from a stretched pronunciation of the French Creole patois word 'les haricots' (snap beans/string beans) which is found in an early popular song "L'Haricots Sont Pas Sales" (The Snap Beans Aren't Salty) which implies that the people are poor as they didnít have any "fat back" to salt their pot of snap beans for the dinner guests.

 Although Zydeco music is highly popular in the Acadiana area, where I would guess it is danced daily -- at least somewhere, its infectious nature is spreading throughout the world, brought there by not only the traveling Louisiana Zydeco bands but by excellent local bands that keep the spirit moving.
 Major cities outside of Louisiana, such as Washington, Baltimore, Philadelphia, New York, Providence, Boston, Raleigh-Durham, Atlanta, Birmingham, Huntsville, Memphis, Ft.
 Lauderdale, Chicago, Minneapolis-St. Paul, Houston, Austin, San Diego, Los Angles, San Francisco, Eugene/Portland, Seattle, London, Toronto, etc. are centers for the music and the dancers.